 function may take one year.

-- Our goal is to ensure you are well taken care of during and after surgery.
+- Our goal is to ensure patients are well taken care of during and after surgery.

 - Weekly appointments are required for up to two months after surgery.